Start9Labs/documentation/site/source/user-manual/flashing.rst

 Extracting the image
 --------------------

+    .. warning:: Make sure you have at least 16gb available on your drive.

 Linux
 =====
 #.
 Download the ``eos.tar.gz`` file and open a terminal in the directory you save it to